-Rosenfeld Injury Lawyers LLC has years of experience representing victims in sexual assault claims in Illinois.
-During a free consultation, we can teach you about the state’s sexual assault laws, how to file a civil lawsuit, and what your case could be worth.
-If your intellectually impaired loved one has suffered sexual assault, seek justice with our help.
-Contact us today.
+Rosenfeld Injury Lawyers LLC has years of experience representing victims in sexual assault claims.
+If you schedule a free consultation with us, we can explain your state’s sexual assault laws, what is involved in filing a civil lawsuit, and what your case could be worth.
+If your intellectually impaired loved one has suffered sexual abuse or assault, seek justice for them by getting in touch with us today.

 Sexual Violence Against People With Intellectual Disabilities

-A common motivator behind sexual assault is having power over the victim – especially when the victim suffers an intellectual disability.
-The perpetrator may force, threaten, coerce, trick, or manipulate the victim into the sexual situation.
-Someone with an intellectual disability, such as Down syndrome, autism, developmental delays, or dementia may not be able to fight off the perpetrator, understand what is happening, or come forward after experiencing sexual assault.
-Thus, they are more vulnerable than most when it comes to sexual violence.
+Someone with an intellectual disability such as Downs Syndrome, autism, developmental impairment, or dementia may not be able to fight off the perpetrator, understand what is happening, or come forward after experiencing sexual assault.
+Thus they are more vulnerable than others when it comes to sexual violence.

-How to Detect Sexual Assault in a Disabled Loved one
+How to Detect Sexual Abuse of a Disabled Loved One

 - Low self-esteem